GreenMolucass/website/README.md

 7) Make an awesome website, inspire!

-8) Add the google translate widget
+8) Add the google translate widget?